 Is your small medical business billing Medicare, Medicaid, or private insurance companies but still struggling to collect payment?
 Is the worry of meeting weekly or bi-weekly payroll draining your health and reserves?

 This is common in the medical industry.
 In healthcare, there are over 20% of our economy, and over 75% of businesses fail due to cash flow.
 However, the medical industry is rapidly growing and expects to be the leading employer in the USA by 2024.

 Entrepreneurs, small businesses, and emerging medical companies need reliable cash flow solutions to capture this excellent market opportunity.
 With the help of Bankers Factoring, we strategically partner with our clients to bridge their cash flow gaps and provide efficient business financing.

 What is Third-Party Medical Factoring?

 Medical factoring is also commonly referred to as medical invoice factoring or medical accounts receivable (A/R) financing.
-Medical factoring is frequently used by healthcare providers, medical professionals, independent contractors, and other healthcare-based businesses.
+Medical factoring is also frequently used by healthcare providers, medical professionals, independent contractors, and other healthcare-based businesses.

-This problem can affect healthcare businesses of all sizes.
+As a result, this problem can affect healthcare businesses of all sizes.
 However, it predominantly affects new companies and those that are snowballing.
 This is highly prevalent in small businesses, entrepreneurs, and business owners expanding and scaling their businesses.